-Salt-Free Conditioning in Ranchita, CA.
+Salt-Free Water Conditioning in Ranchita, CA.

-What salt-free conditioning looks like in Ranchita
+What salt-free water conditioning looks like in Ranchita

 Salt-free conditioning is the default recommendation for Ranchita well homes for the same reason it works well across all backcountry communities: every property runs on septic, salt bags are a logistical challenge at this elevation, and the TAC process handles hardness without adding chlorides to the septic effluent or sodium to the water supply.
-Ranchita well hardness can run 15-25 gpg depending on the well and aquifer zone, and the PF1025 media is effective across that range without requiring any regeneration cycle or consumables.
+Ranchita well hardness can run hard depending on the well and aquifer zone, and the PF1025 media is effective across that range without requiring any regeneration cycle or consumables.

-What's included in salt-free conditioning in Ranchita?
+What's included in salt-free water conditioning in Ranchita?

 - Free in-home water test to measure your actual hardness level before recommending any system